 - Does the gym fund a continuous education program to help their personal trainers to other certifications?

-- What are the strengths, weaknesses, opportunities and threats that the gym currently faces?
+- What are the strengths, weaknesses, opportunities, and threats are the gym facing?

-- What are the strengths, weaknesses, opportunities and threats when it comes to the personal training department at the gym?
+- What are the strengths, weaknesses, opportunities, and threats regarding the personal training department at the gym?

 - What’s the current salary structure?

 - Is there a retainer over and about the income earned from working with clients?